m0dhp/rpidatv/README.md

 The preferred installation method only needs a Windows PC connected to the same (internet-connected) network as your Raspberry Pi.
 Do not connect a keyboard or HDMI display directly to your Raspberry Pi.

-- First download the 25 November 2016 release of Raspbian Jessie Lite on to your Windows PC from here http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2016-11-29/.
+- First download the 10 April 2017 release of Raspbian Jessie Lite on to your Windows PC from here http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-04-10/2017-04-10-raspbian-jessie-lite.zip.

 - Unzip the image and then transfer it to a Micro-SD Card using Win32diskimager https://sourceforge.net/projects/win32diskimager/